What You Need to Know about the Retirement of SharePoint & Project Online Workflows in April 2026

 The Impact on Project Online

-Microsoft continues to focus on modern solutions built on the Microsoft Power Platform alongside other Modern Work tools in Microsoft 365.
+The announcement of the end of Project Online, with a relatively short transition period until 30 September 2026, makes it clear: Microsoft continues to focus on modern solutions built on the Microsoft Power Platform alongside other Modern Work tools in Microsoft 365.

 Components of the Power Platform (Source: Microsoft)